0x803/APK-Playground/README.md

 - GitHub: [@0x803](https://github.com/0x803)

-Thank you for choosing APK Playground as your platform for exploring and testing Android apps.
+Thank you for choosing APK Playground for exploring and testing Android apps.
 We look forward to your contributions and feedback!

----

-Note: APK Playground is built on the concept of running Android apps in a web browser for educational purposes.